 ON THIS PAGE: You will read about your medical care after treatment for ASPS or cardiac sarcoma is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 After treatment ends for ASPS or cardiac sarcoma, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years, such as a yearly chest x-ray, CT scan of the chest, and blood tests.